watertap-org/watertap/docs/how_to_guides/how_to_use_parameter_sweep.rst

     outputs['Pump 1 pressure'] = m.fs.P1.control_volume.properties_out[0].pressure
     outputs['Levelized Cost of Water'] = m.fs.costing.LCOW

-Once the problem is setup and the parameters are identified, the parameter_sweep function can finally be invoked which will perform the adjustment and optimization of the model invoking each combination of variables specified above, saving to `results.csv`; utilizing the solve method defined in our flowsheet module.
+Once the problem is setup and the parameters are identified, the parameter_sweep function can finally be invoked which will perform the adjustment and optimization of the model using each combination of variables specified above and saving to `results.csv` (utilizing the solve method defined in our flowsheet module).

 .. testcode::